 In other words – use the same name for your Spotlight membership, your Equity card, any other organisations / unions, and on all professional documentation pertaining to your career.

 Check with both Spotlight and Equity to see if they already have members with your name.

 For Spotlight use our name checker and type in the name in the ‘Check your name’ section.
 If a performer comes up that means there’s already a Spotlight member with that name and you will be required to choose another.
 Please note however, if a name does not come up in the search it does not mean a name is immediately available.
 Please see below for information about diminutives and initials etc.

 When joining Equity, names are reserved on receipt of a full or student membership form, which can be obtained from 020 7379 6000 or Equity.
 Equity receives applications on a daily basis and cannot guarantee the availability of names over the phone or web.
 Equity also represents singers, designers, stage managers, stunt performers and variety artists (amongst a wide range of performers), so it may be that another member will already have your chosen name.

 Neither Spotlight nor Equity is able to hold or reserve names for future use, or for performers whose membership expire.
 If your membership lapses a current or new member may successfully apply to use same name in the meantime.

 You should always double-check different spellings and abbreviations of a name, since neither Spotlight nor Equity will accept similar names, even if they are not identical.
-This also applies to shortened versions of the same name.
+Examples are below.

 If your name can be easily confused with someone else working in the industry, we also recommend that you change it, even if they are not a performer.